 How do we go about fixing dandruff?

-Our data shows that about 85% of our clients who come to Traya, suffer from dandruff.
+There are different ways to go about to fix our dandruff issues.
+It the procedure of treatment will depend on a number of factors including the age of the person, other pre-existing conditions and the severity of the current dandruff problem.
+Our data shows that about 85% of the clients who come to Traya, suffer from dandruff.
 Out of this, 60% suffer from a fungal infection & the rest have an oily scalp.
 So these few tips will definitely come in handy for you.

 If your dandruff sticks to the scalp and exists even after a wash, reachout to us or see a dermat, You most likely need a stronger antifungal.
 There are lotions or oral tablets that dermats give to help you get rid of the infection.